codewars/blog/content/2014/2014-09-11_sneak-peak-kumite/index.md

-+++
+---
-title = "Sneak Peak: Kumite + Kata Translations" description = """
+description: |
   Beta test our new feature, Kumite - executable and forkable code snippets, by enabling it in your account settings page.
   Kumite has run support for 27 languages, and allows you to translate kata.
-"""
+taxonomies:

-[taxonomies]
+  tags: []
-tags = []
+title: 'Sneak Peak: Kumite + Kata Translations'
-+++
+---

 ## What is a Kumite?